 Try, Try Again

 Eaten any whole-wheat pasta lately?
-“You may be pleasantly surprised at how tasty many brands are now,” says Dr. Jay Kenney, nutrition educator at the Pritikin Longevity Center.
+“You may be pleasantly surprised at how tasty many brands are now,” says Kimberly Gomer, Director of Nutrition and educator at the Pritikin Longevity Center.
 “A lot of people who tried whole-wheat pasta 10 to 15 years ago weren’t impressed, but much has changed since then.”
 If the chewiness of whole-grain pasta takes a little getting used to, start with 50% refined, 50% whole grain.4

 Cook One Meal For the Entire Week